jgoalby/jgoalby.github.io/games/template/readme.md

 # More stuff to do
+- Could make a base container that contains code to always call events and clean up etc.
 - Need to display some kind of toast notification when notifications happen.
 - What about implementing a scrolling area for the settings?
 Might neeed at some point anyway.
 - Have tabs for the settings and catagories so like settings go into the same tab